 Q. When will I receive my custom Pre-Term schedule?

-A. You will receive your personalized Pre-Term schedule sometime in late-July/early-August.
+A. You will receive your personalized Pre-Term schedule sometime in late-July.
 You will be contacted via your Wharton e-mail account when Pre-Term schedules have been released.
 Schedules will be viewable via the Wharton Events app.

 Q. What will happen at Pre-Term?

 A. Pre-Term is two weeks of guided exploration designed to introduce Wharton, acclimate you to the academic environment and begin to create the community that will define the Class of 2021.

 · Pre-Term includes many opportunities to interact with your peers while getting to know Philadelphia – your new home for the next two years.

 · During Pre-Term and into the Fall semester, MBA Career Management will help you assess your career interests and objectives, provide education about key industries and functions, and work with you to begin developing your job search strategy.

 · Learning Teams are immediately called upon to act and collaborate at the Pre-Term Retreat, building the foundation for their working relationships.

 Q. Where do I check-in once I arrive on campus for Pre-Term?

 A. Check-in for Pre-Term will take place at the designated homeroom for your cluster on Monday, August 5.
 Please come prepared with a valid photo ID.
 You will be sent more information including a campus map and directions to your cluster homeroom closer to the start of Pre-Term.